trivago/cucable-plugin/README.md

 _Run Cucumber Scenarios in Parallel with Maven_

----

-### Note:

-This project is feature-complete.
-Expect mostly bug fixes from this point on.
-For new projects, you should consider using Cucumber's native parallelization feature instead.

-Thanks to everyone using, testing and improving Cucable over the last years!

----

 ![Cucumber compatible](documentation/img/cucumber-compatible-black-64.png)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->